TN-Holdings-LLC/psf-zero/README.md

 not yet checked against real Nighthawk hardware.
-Where the cliff does not occur, a separate pre-registered depth sweep on four IBM fake backends (CZ and ECR devices, up to 72 CX) found no difference in noisy output quality between PSF-Zero and Qiskit's default at any depth.
+Where the cliff does not occur, a separate pre-registered depth sweep on four IBM fake backends (CZ and ECR devices, up to 72 CX) found no difference in noisy output quality between PSF-Zero and Qiskit's default at any depth. **In a recompile loop the cliff recurs on every lap**: feeding each compiled circuit back through PennyLane and compiling again, 10 times, Qiskit spent 129 s in total and met the 1 s deadline on 0 of 10 laps, while PSF-Zero spent 0.9 s and met it on all 10 -- so a training loop that recompiles pays Qiskit's cliff every iteration, not once.
 Full data and every pre-registered prediction:
 [`docs/findings/spare-qubit-cliff-combined-135.md`](docs/findings/spare-qubit-cliff-combined-135.md),
-Addenda 177-180.
+Addenda 177-190.

 **Still open**: whether a same-condition run-to-run variance found at `optimization_level=3` (up to ~3x on one measurement) reflects `VF2Layout`'s own